robertwwalker/rexams-tutorial/README.md

 The process for generating a Canvas quiz or testbank is as follows:

-1. have a .Rmd with your Quiz question in it
+1. Have a .Rmd with your Quiz question in it.
     * either download one of the examples on this web page, or
     * make your own from scratch following an example on this web page.

 2. Start "R" on your computer (e.g., usually an "R" icon on your desktop).

-3. Install the "exams" package (i.e., "install.packages("exams", repos="http://R-Forge.R-project.org")')
+3. Install the "exams" package (using the URL above)
-    * just do this once
+    * This needs to be done just once; however, please know that the "exams" package is updated frequently.

 4. Switch to the directory containing your .Rmd quiz file (e.g., 'setwd( "c:\\exams" )')